Sophia Flörsch: Endurance racing

 After a two-year hiatus, Flörsch returned to the LMP2 paddocks in 2025, rejoining Algarve Pro Racing in a test and development role.

 DTM

 Alongside her FIA WEC programme, Flörsch raced in the 2021 Deutsche Tourenwagen Masters for German team Abt Sportsline with backing from Schaeffler.
 The first half of the season proved challenging, as she was the only Audi to pioneer Schaeffler's 'Space Drive' steer-by-wire system, but she turned it around by scoring eight points from the last six races, in what was her rookie season in GT3 cars.

 Indy NXT

-In December 2024, Flörsch signed with HMD Motorsports to compete in the 2025 Indy NXT series, shifting her career to United States-based racing.
+In December 2024, Flörsch signed with HMD Motorsports to compete in the 2025 Indy NXT series, shifting her career to United States–based racing.
 However, unexpected budget issues meant she had to end her season abruptly after just one race.

+Formula E

+In 2018, Flörsch was selected by HWA Racelab for December's in-season Formula E test in Diriyah, which saw nine women take to the Saudi track.
+However, the injuries sustained at Macau a month prior meant she was ultimately replaced by Carrie Schreiner.
+In 2024, Flörsch was scheduled to drive for Nissan at the women's test in Valencia, but was forced to withdraw after the event was disrupted by the 2024 Spanish floods — the new date at Madrid clashing with a "prior, unavoidable commitment".

+In 2026, Flörsch joined the Opel GSE Formula E Team as test and development driver.